 • Laundry Wastewater

-Failure to remedy an illicit discharge following a notice can result in remediation costs and fines of $500 to $2000 per day.
+Failure to remedy an illicit discharge following a City notice may result in remediation costs and fines of $500 to $2000 per day.
 For information on the Drop-Off Recycling Center or the Household Hazardous Collection events, please contact the Environmental Services Division at 512-218-5554.

 How Can You Help?